hallerite/ludic/TINKER.md

 - Attach a `TokenTrace` to each `Step` via the normal Ludic flow.

 Notes:
-- Ludic expects message-based prompts; Tinker sampling uses token-based `ModelInput`.
-The adapter must bridge this using a renderer/tokenizer.
+- Ludic applies chat templates client-side and calls completions with token IDs, so Tinker stays a pure token-in/token-out backend.
-- Tinker does not natively expose OpenAI tool-calling.
-Tool use should be serialized into the prompt (ReAct-style) rather than relying on tool schemas.
+- Tinker does not expose OpenAI tool-calling endpoints.
+Tool use should be encoded into the prompt if needed.

 ## Rollout -> Datum Conversion